cloud-mlops/fine-tuning/serving/README.md

 Select ONE of yamls to configure the HorizontalPodAutoscaler resource in your manifest:

 < Add vllm Metrics Dashboard here >

+Add the appropriate target values for vllm:num_requests_running or vllm:num_requests_waiting in hte yaml file.

 Queue-depth
 ```